clickmimo/clickmimo.github.io/_posts/thm/2022-2-2-startup.md

 ![shell](/assets/images/thm/startup/shell.png)

-Now try to find the secret spicy soup recepi. </br>
+Now try to find the secret spicy soup recipe.

 If list the root directory `/` you will find an interesting folder `incidents`.